 Unless indicated otherwise, all dividends on Common Shares will be designated as "eligible dividends" under the Income Tax Act (Canada).

 CAPITAL STRUCTURE

-The authorized share capital of the Corporation consists of an unlimited number of common shares, issuable in series, of which 248,331,719 Common Shares are issued and outstanding as of the date hereof.
+The authorized share capital of the Corporation consists of an unlimited number of shares designated as common shares, of which 248,467,783 Common Shares are issued and outstanding as of the date hereof.

 Common Shares